hugoj-goncalves/RoM-KimiAI/README.md

 ## How to customize
 The AI uses a state machine to decide what course of action it should take, the states are defined at the start of the file and should not be modified. <br>
-Adding custom states is possible but it's unknown if you can actually call them without issues. (see KITE_CMD_ST) <br>
+Adding custom states is possible but it's unknown if you can call them without issues. (see KITE_CMD_ST) <br>
-There are Command- and State Processes, some base logic happens inside Command Process, but most of the logic should happen inside State Process. <br>
+There are Command- and State Processes, some basic logic happens inside Command Process, but most of the logic should happen inside State Process. <br>
 If your Kimi stops working, you probably made a mistake somewhere while adding or changing something.
 Be extra careful with syntax! <br><br>

 **Example**<br>